YeongHyeon/Shake-Shake/README.md

 Shake-Shake Regularization
 =====
+TensorFlow implementation of Shake-Shake Regularization.

 ## Concept
 <div align="center">
   <img src="./figures/shake.png" width="600">
   <p>The concept of Shake-Shake Regularization [1].</p>
 </div>

+## Procedure

+The whole procedure for using Shake-Shake Regularization is shown as below.
+All the figures are redesigned by <a href="https://github.com/YeongHyeon">YeongHyeon</a>.

 <div align="center">
   <img src="./figures/phase0.png" width="500">